-Issue: The Long-term Future of the Town's Waterfront Structures (and Adjacent Properties) As described in the Harbor Commission's Asset Inventory List (as approved by the Commission on 02.
-12. 2014 and the Town Council on 04.07.2014).
+Issue: The Long-term Future of the Town's Waterfront Structures (and Adjacent Properties)

 Goal: To make timely recommendations to the Town Council on this subject over the next five years.
 More specifically, resolve the conflicts between user groups, especially at the wood pile pier.
 Further, survey the condition of the town-owned structures and make repairs and upgrades as needed.